magenta-aps/mox/doc/user/settings.rst

 ========

-Most configurable parameters of ``oio_rest`` can be injected with environment variables, alternatively you may set the parameters in a file.
+Most configurable parameters of ``oio_rest`` can be injected with environment variables.
+Alternatively you may set the parameters in a file.

 Environment variables overwrites default values.
-The settings file overwrites both default values `and environment variables`.
+The settings file overwrite both default values `and environment variables`.

 .. py:data:: CONFIG_FILE